zalyoung/gitlab-handbook/content/handbook/engineering/_index.md

 #### 2. Sharing your Engineering coverage issue with your manager

-Once you’ve filed your engineering coverage issue, share this with your manager so they can review and approve.
-Check the latest guidance in our [PTO policy](/handbook/people-group/paid-time-off/) to ensure timely review.
+Once you’ve filed your engineering coverage issue, share this with your manager prior to milestone planning so they can review and approve.
+Check the [latest guidance in our PTO policy](/handbook/people-group/paid-time-off/#a-gitlab-team-members-guide-to-time-off) on how much notice is required.

-If the coverage issue is for PTO which is months+ out, please don't take on commitments that can not be met due to the time off.
+Consider whether any new commitments would be affected by your planned PTO.
 If a team member falls behind on something, they will need to make sure they have a coverage plan in place to ensure success of their commitments.

 #### 3. Manager reviews coverage issue